aseprite/aseprite/docs/ase-file-specs.md

     DWORD       Number of tiles
     WORD        Tile Width
     WORD        Tile Height
-    SHORT       Number to show in the screen from the tile with index 1 and so on (by default this is field is 1, so the data that is displayed is equivalent to the data in memory) BYTE[14]    Reserved
+    SHORT       Base Index: Number to show in the screen from the tile with index 1 and so on (by default this is field is 1, so the data that is displayed is equivalent to the data in memory).
+But it can be 0 to display zero-based indexing (this field isn't used for the representation of the data in the file, it's just for UI purposes).
+    BYTE[14]    Reserved
     STRING      Name of the tileset
     + If flag 1 is set